Do you want to compare the features in Caldera Forms vs WPForms?

 One of the main issues users had with Caldera Forms was the user interface, which is dated compared to other form builders for WordPress.
 So you’ll likely find WPForms easier to use when you switch over.

-Caldera Forms had a drag and drop interface, and WPForms does too.
+Caldera Forms has a drag-and-drop interface, and WPForms does too.

 But Caldera Forms just wasn’t that easy to work with, particularly if you had a small screen.